 How to Become an Account Manager

-Although there are a few different pathways you can take to become an account manager, the most popular route prospective account managers take is to achieve a bachelor’s degree in a discipline such as business administration and business management.
+Although there are a few different pathways you can take to become an account manager, the most popular route prospective account managers take is to achieve a bachelor’s degree in a discipline such as business administration and business management, but more and more people are taking a more direct route and choosing an online account management course.

-Securing a master’s degree in either or a business or finance discipline can further your career opportunities.
+Securing a master’s degree in either a business or finance discipline can further your career opportunities.

 As a beginner hoping to start a career in account management the first necessary step is to achieve a bachelor’s degree in either a business or another financial discipline.
 This shows employers that you have a solid educational grounding in business.